aredn/documentation/arednGettingStarted/advanced_config.rst

   Specifies the URL where the Leaflet Javascript file can be found.

 *Firmware Download Path*
-  Specifies the URL from which AREDN firmware files can be downloaded.
+  Specifies the URL from which AREDN |trade| firmware files can be downloaded.

 *PoE Passthrough*
   Specifies whether Power over Ethernet should be enabled on nodes with ports that support PoE passthrough.